HearthstonePlugin/PackOpeningSimulator/README.md

 Hearthstone Pack Opening Simulator Plugin Based on BepInEx.

+### Notice

+**If you configure it correctly, fake pack opening will not consume anything.
+Meanwhile, your online friends will also see related legend cards results (fake message).**

 ### How to Use

 `F7` Check plugin status.
 And it is recommended to use [BepInExConfigManager.Mono](https://github.com/sinai-dev/BepInExConfigManager/releases) to manage settings.